CirrusMio/ainsleytwo/README.md

 ## Getting Started

-Install the fake say command.
+On Raspberry Pi, install the fake say command.
+A say command is already installed on OS X.

 `cp lib/say /usr/bin/say`